saurabhlodha/crossover-project/README.md

 2. Instruction to create and initialize the database

-Rake commands of rails which would create and migrate the tables are below-
+Rake commands of rails which would create and migrate the tables are below -

-rake db:create
+Create Database - rake db:create
-rake db:migrate
+Migrate the tables - rake db:migrate